-Geographic atrophy is an advanced form of dry macular degeneration (AMD) that causes a black spot in central vision.
+Geographic Atrophy is an advanced form of dry macular degeneration (AMD) that causes a black spot in central vision.

 Reason for Geographic Atrophy

 Our eyes need healthy photoreceptor cells (rods and cones) to gather incoming light and transmit images to the brain.
-In late stage dry AMD, protein deposits (drusen) forming on the macula (the central part of the retina) clump on the photoreceptor cells and cause them to die.
-When these photoreceptor cells are lost, central vision is lost.
+In late-stage dry AMD, protein deposits (drusen) forming on the macula (the central part of the retina) clump on the photoreceptor cells and cause them to die.
+When these photoreceptor cells are lost, the central vision is lost.
 This is a slow process that will also begin to affect the visual cells in the retina.

 Symptoms of Geographic Atrophy

 - Slower reading speed

 - No change in peripheral vision